Labs64/netlicensing.io/pages/github-students.md

     <div class="col-md-4 col-md-offset-1">
         <h3>Can I upgrade if I already have free NetLicensing account?</h3>

         <p>Sure, you can.
-Upgrade for free to the Basic Plan by clicking the "Claim NetLicensing for Students offer" button in your NetLicensing Profile page.
+Upgrade for free to the Student Plan by clicking the "Claim NetLicensing for Students offer" button in your NetLicensing Profile page.
 Make sure, you are using the same email ID for your NetLicensing and GitHub accounts.</p>
     </div>
 </div>